apache/beam/learning/tour-of-beam/learning-content/IO/kafka-io/kafka-write/description.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-### KafkaIO
+### Writing to Kafka using KafkaIO

-KafkaIO is a part of the Apache Beam SDK that provides a way to read data from Apache Kafka and write data to it.
+`KafkaIO` is a part of the Apache Beam SDK that provides a way to read data from Apache Kafka and write data to it.
 It allows for the creation of Beam pipelines that can consume data from a Kafka topic, process the data and write the processed data back to another Kafka topic.
 This makes it possible to build data processing pipelines using Apache Beam that can easily integrate with a Kafka-based data architecture.

 {{if (eq .Sdk "go")}}
 ```